jariast22/azure_env_setup/README.md

 # Instructions:

-1. Clone or the repo or download the `azure_env_setup.sh` file.
+1. Clone the repo or download the `azure_env_setup.sh` file.
-2. Run the script directly in finder or from terminal `./psInitial.sh`.
+2. Run the script directly in finder or from terminal `./azure_env_setup.sh`.
-3. If the script fails, you probably need to change the permissions of the file, you can run `chmod +x psInitial.sh` to change its permissions.
+3. If the script fails, you probably need to change the permissions of the file, you can run `chmod +x azure_env_setup` to change its permissions.
 4. Azure PowerShell tools must be manually installed, open PS and run the following command:

 ```powershell